A platform for community discussion. Free, open, simple.

 Development

-To get your environment set up, follow the community setup guide for your operating system.
+To get your environment set up, follow one of the setup guides:

 Setting up Discourse